 We recommit to broadening and strengthening the voice and participation of developing countries in international economic decision-making and norm setting and global economic governance.
 We recognize the importance of overcoming obstacles to planned resource increases and governance reforms at the IMF.
 The implementation of the 2010 reforms for the IMF remains the highest priority and we strongly urge the earliest ratification of these reforms.
 We reiterate our commitment to further governance reform in both the IMF and the World Bank to adapt to changes in the global economy.
-We note the increased representation of emerging economies on the Financial Stability Board (FSB) and invite the Basel Committee on Banking Supervision and other main international regulatory standard setting bodies to continue efforts to increase the voice of developing countries in norm setting processes to ensure that their concerns are taken into consideration.
+We invite the Basel Committee on Banking Supervision and other main international regulatory standard setting bodies to continue efforts to increase the voice of developing countries in norm setting processes to ensure that their concerns are taken into consideration.
 As the shareholders in the main international financial institutions, we commit to open and transparent, gender-balanced and merit-based selection of their heads, and to enhance diversity of staff.

 At the same time, we recognize the importance of strengthening the permanent international financial safety net.
 We remain committed to maintaining a strong and quota-based IMF, with adequate resources to fulfill its systemic responsibilities.
 We look forward to the quinquennial special drawing rights (SDRs) review by the IMF this year.
 We encourage dialogue among regional financial arrangements (RFAs) and strengthened cooperation between the IMF and RFAs, while safeguarding the independence of the respective institutions.
 We call on the relevant international financial institutions to further improve early warning of macroeconomic and financial risks.
 We also urge the IMF to continue their efforts to provide more comprehensive and flexible financial responses to the needs of developing countries.
-We request the IFIs to continue to support developing countries in developing new instruments for financial risk management and capacity building.
+We request the IFIs to continue to support developing countries in developing new instruments for financial risk management and capacity-building.
 Consistent with its mandate, we call on the IMF to provide adequate levels of financial support to developing countries pursuing sustainable development to assist them in managing any associated pressures on the national balance of payments.
 We stress the importance of ensuring that international agreements, rules and standards are consistent with each other and with progress towards the SDGs.
 We encourage development finance institutions to align their business practices with the post-2015 development agenda.

 We are concerned about excessive volatility of commodity prices, including for food and agriculture and its consequences for global food security and improved nutrition outcomes.
-We will adopt measures to ensure the proper functioning of food commodity markets and their derivatives and call for relevant regulatory bodies to adopt measures to facilitate timely, accurate and transparent access to market information in an effort to ensure that these markets appropriately reflect underlying demand and supply changes and to help limit excess volatility of commodity prices.
-In this regard, we also take note of the Agricultural Market Information System hosted by the Food and Agriculture Organization (FAO).
+We will adopt measures to ensure the proper functioning of food commodity markets and their derivatives and call for relevant regulatory bodies to adopt measures to facilitate timely, accurate and transparent access to market information in an effort to ensure that commodity markets appropriately reflect underlying demand and supply changes and to help limit excess volatility of commodity prices.
+In this regard, we also take note of the Agricultural Market Information System hosted by FAO.
 We will also provide access for small-scale artisanal fishers to marine resources and markets, consistent with sustainable management practices as well as initiatives that add value to outputs from small-scale fishers.